davidebreso/mkeyb/readme.md

 ## License

-This program and it's sources is distributed under the terms of the GNU GPL with one major exception:
+This program and its source code is distributed under the terms of the GNU GPL with one major exception:

 you may use any exepacker you want to process the resulting executable.